barakatech/flutter_native_contact_picker/README.md

 ### iOS

 - Supports selecting multiple contacts
-- Returns all phone numbers associated with a contact
+- Returns all emails associated with a contact
-- When using `selectPhoneNumber()`, returns both the selected number and all available numbers
+- When using `selectEmail()`, returns both the selected email and all available emails
 - Uses native CNContactPickerViewController

 ### Android

 - Single contact selection only
-- When using `selectPhoneNumber()`, returns only the selected phone number
+- When using `selectEmail()`, returns only the selected email
 - No READ_CONTACTS permission required
 - Uses native contact picker intent